MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.CloudCommunications/Update-MgCommunicationCallAudioRoutingGroup.md

 ## SYNOPSIS
 Modify sources and receivers of an audioRoutingGroup.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Update-MgBetaCommunicationCallAudioRoutingGroup](/powershell/module/Microsoft.Graph.Beta.CloudCommunications/Update-MgBetaCommunicationCallAudioRoutingGroup?view=graph-powershell-beta)

 ## SYNTAX